randylien/generator-react-gulp-browserify/README.md

 ### Run task

-Run watch task and begin to develop your React components with cool livereload feature!
+Run watch task and begin to develop your React components.

 ```
 $ gulp watch